Skip to main content (M for menu)

 • Application fee: No fee to apply to the NDIS Commission

-• Ongoing costs: Mid-term audits (certification) and renewal audits every 3 years
+• Ongoing costs: Mid-term audit at 18 months (certification only) and renewal audits every 3 years

 Typical Timeframes